 We believe that all children have the right to a broad and balanced curriculum in which individual potential can be achieved in an atmosphere of encouragement, acceptance and respect.
-Staff and Governors operate an open admissions policy for children with special needs and disabilities and aim to fully integrate children with SEND into the academic and social life of the school and to enable them to work to their potential.
+West Sussex County Council act as the admissions authority for this school and follow the County admissions policy.
+This provides for the admission of children with special needs and disabilities the school is inclusive to all children and will work to fully integrate children with SEND into the academic and social life of the school and to enable them to work to their potential.
 The school will ensure that children with SEND are encouraged to develop confidence and recognise value in their own contributions to their learning.
 They will be encouraged to participate in the decision making processes and contribute to the assessment, target setting and review of their needs.
 Children with SEND will not be placed at a disadvantage in comparison with other children.
 The school recognises the importance of parents/carers in helping children to achieve their potential and so they will be valued and treated as partners and encouraged to play an active and valued role in their children's education.
 We aim to raise the aspirations of and expectations for all pupils with SEND.